-Lots of women who use oral PrEP say it really helps to have their partner's support.
+Lots of people who use oral PrEP say it really helps to have their partner's support.
 It also makes them feel more comfortable taking it.

-If I don't tell him, I might feel guilty or worried about him finding out.
+If I don't tell my partner, I might feel guilty or worried about them finding out.

-I understand why you might worry about that, it's normal to feel guilty about keeping something a secret.
+I understand why you might worry about that.
+It's normal to feel guilty about keeping something a secret.
 We grow up being told that keeping secrets is a bad thing.
 I want you to know that it's your choice if you want to tell your partner.
 You don't need to feel guilty about making a decision to protect your health.
-If you choose not to tell him, I can support you to keep it private.
+If you choose not to tell your partner, I can support you to keep it private.

-Are there any reasons you don't want to tell him?
+Are there any reasons you don't want to tell your partner?

-I'm not sure if he will be supportive!
-What if he thinks I'm cheating on him or that I don't trust him?
-What if he doesn't want me to use it?
+I'm not sure if my partner will be supportive!
+What if my partner thinks I'm cheating on them or that I don't trust them?
+What if my partner doesn't want me to use it?

 These are really common concerns.
-You could try talking to him about oral PrEP without telling him you're thinking about using it.
-For example, you could explain that other women your age are using it.
-This might give you an idea of what he thinks about oral PrEP and whether he's likely to be supportive.
+You could try talking to your partner about oral PrEP without telling them you're thinking about using it.
+For example, you could explain that other people your age are using it.
+This might give you an idea of what your partner thinks about oral PrEP and whether they're likely to be supportive.
+If you do decide to tell your partner, we can practice responding to their concerns.

-If you do decide to tell him, we can practice responding to his concerns.
+Don't forget, if you tell your partner and they're not supportive, you can still make your own decision about whether you want to use it.

-Don't forget, if you tell him and he's not supportive, you can still make your own decision about whether you want to use it.
-Oral PrEP | Sessions information about onal PEDF Without It, he map believe some of the myths, which might make fam tess supportive.
-Do you know if your partner invess much about onal PEDP
+Telling Others Role-Play 2: Telling Your Partner

-Telling Others Role Play 2: Telling Your Partner
+I've decided to tell my partner about oral PrEP.
+Do you have any advice about how I

-Ve decided to tell m portner about oral TEP: do you have an activite about how ( I'm glad to hear you're interested in talking to your partner.
-Maky women say it's helpful to have their partner's support, Your partner is most likely to be supportive if he has accurate kty, prest ("If hy that, when fire ready to tell him, what should i so
+I'm glad to hear you're interested in talking to your partner.
+Many people say it's helpful to have their partner's support.